-How Strategic Decisions Helped the Shared IT Service for Kingston and Sutton Councils Respond to the Covid-19 Crisis and Climate Emergency
+How Strategic Decisions Helped the Shared IT Service for Kingston and Sutton Councils Respond to the

-On the 16th March 2020, in response to the rising death toll and infection rate from Coronavirus, the UK Prime Minister advised against all non-essential travel and urged everyone who could work from home to do so.
+On 16th March 2020, in response to the rising death toll and infection rate from Coronavirus, the UK Prime Minister advised against all non-essential travel and urged everyone who could work from home to do so.

 For many organisations the shift was significant.
 Changing mostly centralised, office-based working to an almost fully decentralised model was an operational, HR, logistical and commercial challenge.
 In addition to radically new ways of working, additional devices, licenses, bandwidth and support were often required.
 And some items were suddenly in very short supply.